-In this work, we investigate the validity of model learning for the purpose of PMC.
-We propose a novel GA-based approach to overcome limitations of existing model learning algorithms and conducted an empirical study to systematically evaluate the effectiveness and efficiency of all these model learning approaches compared to statistical model checking over a variety of systems.
-We report their respective advantages and disadvantages, potential applications and future direction to improve.
+In this work, we investigate the validity of probabilistic model learning for the purpose of probabilistic model checking.
+We also propose a novel GA-based approach to overcome limitations of existing probabilistic model learning algorithms.
+To reduce learning cost and make learning more realistic, we introduce two kinds of abstraction techniques for learning abstract models.
+Lastly, we conducted an empirical study to systematically evaluate the effectiveness and efficiency of all these probabilistic model learning approaches compared to statistical model checking over a variety of systems.
+We also discuss the potential challenges to adopt probabilistic model learning for model checking to real-life applications and introduce a possible direction to solve the problem.